Skip to main content

 Late filing

-- £100 immediately — applies even if you owe no tax
+• £100 immediately: applies even if you owe no tax

-- £10 per day after 3 months (up to 90 days = £900 maximum)
+• £10 per day after 3 months (up to 90 days = £900 maximum)

-- 5% of the tax due or £300 (whichever is greater) at 6 months
+• 5% of the tax due or £300 (whichever is greater) at 6 months

-- A further 5% or £300 at 12 months
+• A further 5% or £300 at 12 months

 Late payment

-- 5% surcharge on tax unpaid after 30 days
+• 5% surcharge on tax unpaid after 30 days

-- A further 5% at 6 months
+• A further 5% at 6 months

-- A further 5% at 12 months
+• A further 5% at 12 months

-- Plus daily interest at the Bank of England base rate + 4%
+• Plus daily interest at the Bank of England base rate + 4%

 Inaccuracy penalties

-| Deliberate and concealed | 30–100% of tax due | 20 years |
+Deliberate and concealed30–100% of tax due20 years

 Voluntary disclosure before HMRC contacts you significantly reduces penalties.
 A careless error disclosed voluntarily typically attracts 0–15%, compared to 15–30% if HMRC discovers it.
 The message is clear: fix it now, before the data-matching catches up.
+Our CARF 2027 readiness page sets out the reconciliation steps for open tax years.

-CARF: why 2024/25 matters more than ever
+CARF: why your declared gains matter more than ever

 The first reports are due to HMRC by 31 May 2027, covering the 2026 calendar year.
-But HMRC already holds historical exchange data collected under existing Finance Act powers — CARF simply makes the reporting automatic, comprehensive, and standardised across 48 countries.
+But HMRC already holds historical exchange data collected under existing Finance Act powers.
+CARF simply makes the reporting automatic, comprehensive, and standardised across 48 countries.

-HMRC already has your data
+HMRC may already hold exchange data

 Step-by-step: filing your 2024/25 crypto tax return

-- Identify every disposal.
+2. Identify every disposal.
 Remember: crypto-to-crypto swaps, LP deposits, and spending are all disposals.
 If you only count sell-to-GBP, your return is incomplete.

-- Apply HMRC's matching rules.
+3. Apply HMRC's matching rules.
 Same-day, then 30-day B&B, then Section 104 pool.
 A simple "bought at X, sold at Y" calculation is not sufficient.

-- Calculate gains using the correct CGT rate.
+4. Calculate gains using the correct CGT rate.
 Check each disposal against the 30 October 2024 boundary.
 Use the old rates (10%/20%) before, new rates (18%/24%) on or after.

-- Separate income from capital gains.
+5. Separate income from capital gains.
 Staking rewards and LP fees are miscellaneous income on SA100.
 Disposals go on SA108 in the new cryptoassets section (boxes 13.1–13.8).

-- Deduct losses and the annual exempt amount.
+6. Deduct losses and the annual exempt amount.
 Same-year losses offset first (mandatory).
 Then the £3,000 AEA.
 Then carried-forward losses (only down to AEA level).

-Get your 2024/25 crypto tax right — automatically
+Get your 2024/25 crypto tax working ready for review

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your Self Assessment return.
 HMRC guidance referenced: CRYPTO10000–CRYPTO45700, CG10340, TCGA 1992 s104.
 CGT rates and annual exempt amounts sourced from GOV.UK (updated November 2024).
 SA108 box descriptions from the 2024/25 SA108 form.
 CARF details from The Cryptoasset Reporting Framework Regulations 2025 (SI 2025/744).